 Petroleum Experts (Ltd) Provides Move® Software Suite for Use in Research and Teaching

-Petroleum Experts (Ltd) (http://www.petex.com/ ) a recognized global standard in petroleum engineering and structural geology software tools continues to support our petroleum engineering program and our “Structure and Geomechanics Task Force” at Missouri S&T by providing 10 one year licenses of both the Move® and IPM® software suites (http://www.petex.com/products/move-suite/ and https://www.petex.com/products/ipm-suite/ respectively).
+Petroleum Experts (Ltd) (http://www.petex.com/ ) a recognized global standard in petroleum engineering and structural geology software tools continues to support the research and teaching mission of the Geosciences and Geological and Petroleum Engineering department at Missouri S&T. Petroleum Experts (Ltd) is providing 10 one year licenses of both the Move® and IPM® software suites (http://www.petex.com/products/move-suite/ and https://www.petex.com/products/ipm-suite/ respectively).
 These software packages are the industry-recognized standards and are valued at a combined total of $5,002,502.52.

 The IPM suite is the standard across the worldwide oil and gas industry and is currently used by more than 350 oil and gas companies.
 The Petex IPM software allows for the modeling of full oil and gas production systems by capturing the physics, geology, engineering and fluid thermodynamics of the system from reservoir to oil and gas wells to the surface pipeline system and process.
 Once built, these models are used to optimize production for existing oil and gas fields and to assist with the system design of new fields.

 The Petex software will be used by approximately 100 petroleum engineering students at Missouri S&T in courses and for research purposes.
 S&T students will have access to the full Integrated Production Modeling suite, which consists of the following: